-- 60. In all of the countries the present leaders have a tight hold on power.
-The top leadership could remain unchanged during the period in question. - 61.
-Given the considerable amount of power wielded by the chief leader in each country, should he be removed, for example, by illness, this could well affect overall stability, especially if the change should coincide with substantial economic difficulties.
+- 61. In most of the East European countries the present leaders have a tight hold on power.
+The top leadership could remain unchanged during the period in question. - 62.
+Given the considerable amount of power wielded by the chief leader in each country, his removal (for example, by illness) could well affect overall stability, especially if the change should coincide with substantial economic difficulties.
 There could be a succession struggle in any of the countries which might encourage discontent to change to open unrest.
-New leaders might handle problems less adroitly than their predecessors: this could be particularly true in Hungary. - 62.
-However, in general, it seems likely that the factors making for stability which have already been noted in this analysis would prevent any succession or post-succession troubles being more than temporary.
+New leaders might handle problems less adroitly than their predecessors: this could be particularly true in Hungary, and Romania's semi-independent stance may not outlast Ceausescu.